mareenafernandes/mareenafernandes/README.md

 Hey there👋,

-I am currently pursuing IT Engineering from Mumbai University.
-I am a self-taught graphic designing enthusiast and I have recently started social media handles for the purpose of showcasing my artwork.
-The link to my art account is mentioned above.
-Other than my ongoing degree in IT Engineering I also enjoy Managemental challenges.
+I am an Incoming Business Analyst fresher, skilled in analyzing and interpreting consumer behavior and trends through data patterns.
+I am also an IT Engineering graduate with interest and experience in project management, project financing, and human resources management.
+I have experience handling online marketing and publicity campaigns for small and medium-scale enterprises.
+Enthusiastic graphic designer and amateur artist.
 I have done really simple and easy to understand projects (please refer to my repositories for the topics and codes).
 I also love listening to music in my free time other than being creative.

 ---